Cryptozoology: Terminology, history, and approach

 Few cryptozoologists have a formal science education, and fewer still have a science background directly relevant to cryptozoology.
 Adherents often misrepresent the academic backgrounds of cryptozoologists.
 According to writer Daniel Loxton and paleontologist Donald Prothero, "[c]ryptozoologists have often promoted 'Professor Roy Mackal, PhD.' as one of their leading figures and one of the few with a legitimate doctorate in biology.
 What is rarely mentioned, however, is that he had no training that would qualify him to undertake competent research on exotic animals.
 This raises the specter of 'credential mongering', by which an individual or organization feints a person's graduate degree as proof of expertise, even though his or her training is not specifically relevant to the field under consideration."
 Besides Heuvelmans, Sanderson, and Mackal, other notable cryptozoologists with academic backgrounds include Grover Krantz, Karl Shuker, and Richard Greenwell.

-In a 2025 interview with science writer Sharon Hill "Cryptids have become cutified" ...
-The reason why cryptids are seeing a resurgence are because of the Internet, for example, the Flatwoods monster is seen in over 33 video games, but the real reason according to Hill is because for a while cryptids were thought to be real animals that some people had assigned magical powers to, and with some investigation the hope was that the magic could be stripped away and they would discover a real, perhaps unknown animal.
-“One of the reasons why I think that fell apart completely was because the International Society of Cryptozoology fell apart completely, so there were no longer any gatekeepers as of the early 1990’s to say ‘a cryptid is these animals that we are studying because we think it’s got a zoological basis’, those people were gone ... they were quite old, they died and there was nobody there to take over that gatekeeping aspect although some people tried. ...
+In a 2025 interview with science writer Sharon Hill, she stated: "Cryptids have become cutified" ...
+The reason why cryptids are seeing a resurgence is because of the Internet, for example, the Flatwoods monster is seen in over 33 video games, but the real reason according to Hill is because for a while cryptids were thought to be real animals that some people had assigned magical powers to, and with some investigation the hope was that the magic could be stripped away and they would discover a real, perhaps unknown animal.
+"One of the reasons why I think that fell apart completely was because the International Society of Cryptozoology fell apart completely, so there were no longer any gatekeepers as of the early 1990s to say 'a cryptid is these animals that we are studying because we think it's got a zoological basis', those people were gone ... they were quite old, they died and there was nobody there to take over that gatekeeping aspect although some people tried. ...
 Then you saw an explosion of amateurs in the 2000s ... they became researchers that connected via the Internet.
-Now they start making media they can publish themselves ... it started to hit a younger and younger generation ... who love these creatures ... now everything can be a cryptid.”
+Now they start making media they can publish themselves ... it started to hit a younger and younger generation ... who love these creatures ... now everything can be a cryptid."

 Historically, notable cryptozoologists have often identified instances featuring "irrefutable evidence" (such as Sanderson and Krantz), only for the evidence to be revealed as the product of a hoax.
 This may occur during a closer examination by experts or upon confession of the hoaxer.

 Expeditions

 Cryptozoologists have often led unsuccessful expeditions to find evidence of cryptids.
 Bigfoot researcher René Dahinden led searches into caves to find evidence of sasquatch, as early sasquatch legends claimed they lived in rocky areas.
 Despite the failure of these searches, he spent years trying to find proof of bigfoot.
-Lensgrave Adam Christoffer Knuth led an expedition into Lake Tele in the Congo to find the Mokele-mbembe in 2018.
+Adam Christoffer Knuth, Lensgreve of Knuthenborg, led an expedition into Lake Tele in the Congo to find the Mokele-mbembe in 2018.
 While the expedition was a failure, they discovered a new species of green algae.